WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: kTPG with Uncertainty

-\begin{definition} [MAEP under Uncertainty] We extend the MAEP in~\cref{def:maep} by incorporating an uncertainty model for movement.
-The expected time for $a_i$ to move from $q_i^k$ to $q_i^{k+1}$ is denoted $T_i^k$.
-However, due to the temporal uncertainty, the actual move time includes a random noise modeled as a normal distribution with zero mean and variance proportional to the movement distance.
-Thus, the actual move time $\hat{T}_i^{k}$ from $q_i^k$ to $q_i^{k+1}$ is given by: {
+We extend the MAEP in~\cref{sec:maep} by incorporating an execution timing uncertainty model for movement.
+Concretely, we model such uncertainty as additive deviations to nominal traversal times.
+Specifically, if $T_i^k$ is the nominal time for agent $a_i$ to move from $q_i^k$ to $q_i^{k+1}$, then the realized time is